Song Bum-keun

 Song Bum-keun (송범근; born 15 October 1997) is a South Korean professional footballer who plays as a goalkeeper for K League 1 club Jeonbuk Hyundai Motors and the South Korea national team.

 Club career

 Jeonbuk Hyundai Motors

 On 20 February 2018, Song made his professional debut in 2018 AFC Champions League against Kitchee SC.

 Shonan Bellmare

 On 18 December 2022, Song officially joined Japanese side Shonan Bellmare on a permanent transfer.

+Return to Jeonbuk Hyundai Motors

+On 2 January 2025, Song returned to Jeonbuk, joining the club as a free agent.

+International career

+Song has represented South Korea at all groups from under-18 to senior level.
+He was the team's first choice goalkeeper for the 2017 FIFA U-20 World Cup and the 2020 AFC U-23 Championship, winning the latter and being named Best Goalkeeper.
+In 2021, he represented South Korea at the Tokyo Olympic Games.

+On 24 July 2022, Song made his debut for the senior Korea Republic national football team, keeping a clean sheet in a 3–0 win over Hong Kong in the 2022 EAFF E-1 Football Championship.
+Later that year, he was a member of the Korean squad at the 2022 FIFA World Cup, serving as back-up to Kim Seung-gyu and Jo Hyeon-woo.

+On 16 May 2026, Song was named in South Korea's squad for the 2026 FIFA World Cup.